A 7-Day Workshop in

 - Group Dinner

-- Ok workshop is officially over, but your trip would not be complete without at least 1 day to play.
-You can book Dennis for another photography excursion, or if you’re photography’d-out, take a fishing charter, get a spa treatment, or just relax by the pool.
+- The workshop is officially over, but your trip would not be complete without at least 1 day to play.
+You can book a guide for another day of photography, or if you’re photography’d-out, take a fishing charter, walk around on your own (my favorite thing to do there), get a spa treatment, or just relax by the pool.

 - Departure ( you’re not going to want to leave)

 - Flight from Puerto Jimenez to San Jose

 This includes everything mentioned above in the “What’s Included” section below.